Venezuelan refugee crisis

-The Venezuelan refugee crisis, the largest recorded refugee crisis in the Americas, refers to the emigration of millions of Venezuelans from their native country during the presidencies of Hugo Chávez and Nicolás Maduro since the Bolivarian Revolution.
-The revolution was an attempt by Chávez and later Maduro to establish a cultural and political hegemony, which culminated in the crisis in Venezuela.
+The ongoing emigration of millions of Venezuelans from their native country is the largest recorded refugee crisis in the Americas.

+The refugee crisis followed the Bolivarian Revolution, an attempt by the successive presidents Hugo Chávez and Nicolás Maduro to establish a cultural and political hegemony, which culminated in the crisis in Venezuela.
 The resulting refugee crisis has been compared to those faced by Cuban exiles, Syrian refugees and those affected by the European migrant crisis.
 The Bolivarian government has denied any migratory crisis, stating that the United Nations and others are attempting to justify foreign intervention within Venezuela.

 Newsweek described the "Bolivarian diaspora" as "a reversal of fortune on a massive scale", where the reversal refers to Venezuela's high immigration rate during the 20th century.
 Initially, upper class Venezuelans and scholars emigrated during Chávez's presidency, but middle- and lower-class Venezuelans began to leave as conditions worsened in the country.
 This has caused a brain drain that affects the nation, due to the large number of emigrants who are educated or skilled.
-During the crisis, Venezuelans have been asked about their desire to leave their native country; over 30 percent of respondents to a December 2015 survey said that they planned to permanently leave Venezuela.
-The percentage nearly doubled the following September as, according to Datincorp, 57 percent of respondents wanted to leave the country.
-By mid-2019, over four million Venezuelans had emigrated since the revolution began in 1999.
+According to one survey, a sharp increase in the number of Venezuelans wishing to emigrate was observed between December 2015 (30%) and September 2016 (57%).
+By mid-2019, over four million Venezuelans had emigrated since the revolution began in 1999, the vast majority in just the preceding three-and-a-half years.
+(Note: According to the UN, 700,000 had fled by the end of 2015.)